 |Vitamin C 5mg||24%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This tasty orange frosting is considered an American buttercream and is delicious on vanilla, chocolate, carrot, or spiced cakes and cupcakes.
-It's delicious on butternut squash cupcakes and its light orange color makes it ideal for Halloween and fall festivities.
+This tasty orange frosting is considered an American buttercream and is very versatile.
+Try it on your basic vanilla or chocolate cake cupcakes.
+But its zippy citrus taste, which comes from both orange zest and extract, is also a nice complement to carrot or spiced cakes and cupcakes.
+It's delicious on butternut squash cupcakes, and its light orange color makes it ideal for Halloween and fall festivities.